 Provided by Rovi

-Colbert is probably best known as a senior correspondent for The Daily Show on Comedy Central.
-He joined the show in 1997 when Craig Kilborn was still the host and held on when Jon Stewart took over in 1999.
+Colbert saw his career begin to really take off with his role as a senior correspondent for The Daily Show on Comedy Central.
+He joined the series in 1997 when Craig Kilborn was still the host and held on when Jon Stewart took over in 1999.
 That same year, Colbert teamed with Sedaris and Dinello to create Strangers With Candy, an after-school special parody of sorts on Comedy Central.
-Meanwhile, Colbert's schtick on the Daily Show became more and more relevant, as the political climate in the United States became increasingly polarized following 9/11.
-His satyrical take on uber-right-wing TV news journalists proved so incisive and hilarious that in 2005, he parlayed it into a spin-off comedy news show of his own, the immensely popular The Colbert Report.
-Colbert would continue with the show for years, tweaking the format to fit the ongoing political culture. ~ Andrea LeVasseur, Rovi
+Meanwhile, Colbert's schtick on The Daily Show became more and more relevant, as the political climate in the United States became increasingly polarized following 9/11.
+His satirical take on uber-right-wing TV-news journalists proved so incisive and hilarious that in 2005, he parlayed it into a spin-off comedy news show of his own, the immensely popular The Colbert Report.
+Colbert would continue with the show for years, tweaking the format to fit the ongoing political culture.
+The Colbert Report ended in late 2014, with Colbert retiring his "Colbert" character.
+Several months later, he was announced as David Letterman's successor on CBS' The Late Show, and Colbert made his Late Show debut on Sept.
+8, 2015. ~ Andrea LeVasseur, Rovi